chatchatabc/spring-jpa-unit-testing-presentation-demo/README.md

 # Issues
 - [Data Faker](https://github.com/datafaker-net/datafaker/)
 - Not using selenide, only selenium due to httpclient5 dependency version conflict.
+- Selenium not working due to unavailable chronium driver for current version of chrome yet
 - flyway migration not working as intended

 # Todo